True Immigrant Tales: The Many Interpreters at Ellis Island

 The travail for immigrants wasn’t limited to the journey and Ellis Island processing.
 They could still be exploited and/or treated harshly before reaching their final destination as this 1910 report to the Presidential Commission on Immigration reveals.
 “At Ellis Island, the inspection by the doctors and the officers of the Immigration Service was quickly completed. … More True Immigrant Tales: After Ellis Island

-True Immigrant Tales: Sexual Abuse in Steerage
+True Immigrant Stories_26: Sexual Abuse in Steerage

 [This is further testimony about sexual harassment and abuse in steerage class, taken from testimony given by a female government inspector, disguised as an immigrant aboard ship, reporting in 1909 to the Dillingham Immigration Commission.]
 “There was an outside main deck and an upper-deck on which the steerage were allowed.
-These were each about 40 feet wide … More True Immigrant Tales: Sexual Abuse in Steerage
+These were each about 40 feet wide … More True Immigrant Stories_26: Sexual Abuse in Steerage

 [British novelist H.G.
 Wells (War of the Worlds) visited Ellis Island in 1906 and described his impressions in his book, The Future in America: A Search after Realities.
 Here is an excerpt.)
 I visited Ellis Island yesterday.
 It chanced to be a good day for my purpose.
-For the first time in its history this … More True Immigrant Tales: H.G.
+For the first time in its history this … More True Immigrant Stories _24: H.G.
 Wells Visits Ellis Island

-True Immigrant Tales: Sexual Harassment in Steerage
+True Immigrant Stories_23: Sexual Harassment in Steerage

 [Unpleasant steerage conditions often extended to sexual harassment and abuse, as described by a female government inspector, disguised as an immigrant aboard ship, reporting in 1909 to the Dillingham Immigration Commission.]
 “From the moment we boarded the steamer until we landed, no woman in the steerage had a moment’s privacy.
-One steward was always on … More True Immigrant Tales: Sexual Harassment in Steerage
+One steward was always on … More True Immigrant Stories_23: Sexual Harassment in Steerage

-True Immigrant Tales: “Are you a polygamist?”
+True Immigrant Stories_17: “Are you a polygamist?”

 [In 1913, Scottish travel writer Stephen Graham (1884-1975) left Liverpool, England, as a steerage passenger.
 This is another excerpt from his book, With Poor Immigrants to America (1914).
-In the previous installment, he described events leading up to his inspection at Ellis Island.
+In the previous installment [#16], he described events leading up to his inspection at Ellis Island.
 Here, he tells of his observations on the island itself.]
-“Once more, … More True Immigrant Tales: “Are you a polygamist?”
+“Once … More True Immigrant Stories_17: “Are you a polygamist?”

-True Immigrant Tales: “It Was the Tombstone of Columbus”
+True Immigrant Stories_16: “It Was the Tombstone of Columbus”

-[In 1913, Scottish travel writer Stephen Graham (1884-1975) left Liverpool, England, as a steerage passenger.
-This is an excerpt from his book, With Poor Immigrants to America (1914), in which he described events leading up to his inspection at Ellis Island.] … More True Immigrant Tales: “It Was the Tombstone of Columbus”
+[This is another firsthand immigrant account in a continuing series.
+This entry comes from Scottish travel writer Stephen Graham (1884-1975), who in 1913 left Liverpool, England, as a steerage passenger.
+This is an excerpt from his book, With Poor Immigrants to America (1914), in which he described events leading up to his inspection at Ellis … More True Immigrant Stories_16: “It Was the Tombstone of Columbus”

-True Immigrant Tales: Reaching the Promised Land
+True Immigrant Stories_15: Reaching the Promised Land

-[American journalist Broughton Brandenburg traveled on a German steamship with Italian immigrants in October 1903 and wrote about his observations in his book, Imported Americans.
-This is part of his account.]
-“Sunday fell on the 11th, and it was a pleasant day till afternoon, when it began to get rough.
-The ship’s band was sent … More True Immigrant Tales: Reaching the Promised Land
+[This is another firsthand account from my collection of immigrant memoirs.
+Here, American journalist Broughton Brandenburg recounts his traveling on a German steamship with Italian immigrants in October 1903.
+This excerpt appears in his book, Imported Americans.]
+“Sunday fell on the 11th, and it was a pleasant day till afternoon, when it began to get … More True Immigrant Stories_15: Reaching the Promised Land

-True Immigrant Tales: “I Was Weak in the Knees”
+True Immigrant Stories_14: “I Was Weak in the Knees”

-[Louis Adamic was a prominent Slovene-American writer who migrated to America in December 1913 at age 15.]
-“Now and then I glanced at the noisy, picturesque, garlicky crowd on the steerage deck; people of perhaps a dozen nationalities milling around the capstans and steam-hissing winches, pushing toward the rails straining and stretching, … More True Immigrant Tales: “I Was Weak in the Knees”
+[This is another firsthand immigrant account from my oral history collection.
+Louis Adamic was a prominent Slovene-American writer who migrated to America in December 1913 at age 15.]
+“Now and then I glanced at the noisy, picturesque, garlicky crowd on the steerage deck; people of perhaps a dozen nationalities milling around the … More True Immigrant Stories_14: “I Was Weak in the Knees”